Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 A typical UI application has a number of elements with a lifecycle.
 Windows, UI controls, activities, views, fragments and other visual elements are created and destroyed.
-A long-running coroutine, performing some IO or a background computation, can retain reference to the corresponding UI elements for longer than it is needed, preventing garbage collection of the whole trees of UI objects that were already destroyed and will not be displayed anymore.
+A long-running coroutine, performing some IO or a background computation, can retain references to the corresponding UI elements for longer than it is needed, preventing garbage collection of the whole trees of UI objects that were already destroyed and will not be displayed anymore.

 The natural solution to this problem is to associate a [Job] object with each UI object that has a lifecycle and create